ibm-cloud-docs/event-notifications/en-destination-sms.md

 ## Using an {{site.data.keyword.cloud_notm}} SMS service destination
 {: #en-destinations-sms-use}

 To use the SMS service destination, add it to a subscription along with the phone numbers of the recipients.
-Within a single subscription, you can add up to 3 phone numbers for lite plan and 100 phone numbers for standard plan.
+Within a single subscription, you can add up to three phone numbers for the Lite plan and 100 phone numbers for the Standard plan.
 The subscription also needs a topic to filter events of interest from your sources.
 When an event lands in the topic, {{site.data.keyword.en_short}} immediately routes the event notification to your SMS recipients.

 When you select `{{site.data.keyword.cloud_notm}} SMS service` as the destination type, you can add up to 3 phone numbers for the Lite plan and 100 phone numbers for the Standard plan to the recipient list.
 To comply with regulatory standards, you might need to obtain consent (opt-in) from SMS recipients to receive SMS messages from each of the {{site.data.keyword.en_short}} subscriptions.